 - Air (Prevention and Control of Pollution) Act, 1981

 - Water (Prevention and Control of Pollution) Act,1974

-Overview of the Wildlife Protection Act of 1912
+Overview of the Wildlife Protection Act, 1972

 The Act is a small piece of model legislation that only covered birds and animals specified as per the Schedule present under the Act.
 It gave the State Governments the power to protect and preserve animals and birds as per Section 3.
 Section 3 also prohibited the capturing, killing, selling, buying, possessing of the animals including their plumage (feathers).